thehyve/cbioportal-docker/README.md

 ```

 #### Step 2 - Run mysql with seed database
-Download the seed database from [datahub seedDB space]( https://github.com/cBioPortal/datahub/blob/bee2a285d4c93cd658b5af30ace6fc33192d8190/seedDB/README.md)
+Download the seed database from [cBioPortal Datahub]( https://github.com/cBioPortal/datahub/blob/bee2a285d4c93cd658b5af30ace6fc33192d8190/seedDB/README.md).

-The command below imports the downloaded seed database files in
-`/<path_to_seed_database>/` into a database stored in
-`/<path_to_save_mysql_db>/db_files/` (these should be absolute
+:warning: Please replace `/<path_to_seed_database>/cbioportal-seed_<genome_build>_<seed_version>` with the path and name of the downloaded seed database.
+The command below imports the seed database files into a MySQL database stored in `/<path_to_save_mysql_db>/db_files/`.
+These should be absolute paths.
-paths), before starting the MySQL server.

-:warning: This process can take about 45 minutes.
-For much faster
-loading, we can choose to not load the PDB data, by removing the
-line that loads `cbioportal-seed_<genome_build>_<seed_version>_only-pdb.sql.gz`.
-Please note that
-your instance will be missing the 3D structure view feature (in the
-mutations view) if you chose to leave this out.
+:information_source: The protein database (PDB) data is relatively large and can therefore take 45 minutes to load.
+You can skip loading this part of the seed database by removing the line that loads `cbioportal-seed_<genome_build>_<seed_version>_only-pdb.sql.gz`.
+Please note that your instance will be missing the 3D structure view feature (in the mutations view) if you chose to leave this out.

 ```
 docker run -d --restart=always \